Advertising vs Marketing: Do You Know the Difference?

 Naturally, the first place to start is with a graduate degree program.
 Masters-level programs are designed for students who intend to pursue careers in the industry.
 Doctoral-level programs are designed for those who would like to teach marketing at the university level.

 Most graduate students interested in a career in marketing tend to go for an MBA (master of business administration) with a concentration in marketing.
 There are some programs in the United States that offer graduate degrees specifically in marketing.
+We've put together a list of Marketing & Advertising Graduate Programs to choose from where you can contact schools directly.

 What Does the Job Market Look Like?